 - Triplet loss was used within the training pipeline (analogy with face recognition)

-- Random crops from spectrograms were used as input dataset
+- Random crops from spectrograms were used as the input dataset

 - 10+ different classifiers were applied for actual song recognition